apndx/DenMaker/Documentation/design_document.md

 ## Datastructures

-Here are the initial ideas for datastructures needed.
-I will start by using the structures offered by Java, and gradually replace them with my own
+Here are the initial ideas for datastructures needed and initial estimations of their space requirements (n is the amount of tiles on the area).
+I will start by using the structures offered by Java, and gradually replace them with my own.

-* Array to keep track of the tiles - space requirements O(n)
+* Array to keep track of the tiles - space O(n)
-* List for the neighbourgs
+* List for the neighbourgs of each tile - space  O(n)
-* Datastructure that keeps track of the seperate areas - a spanning tree
+* Datastructure that keeps track of the seperate areas, a spanning tree -space  O(n)
-* Minimum heap for the tiles that have a random weight
+* Minimum heap for the tiles that have a random weight - space O(n)
-* Queue for the Prim
+* Queue for the Prim - space O(n)

 ## Input